stancsz/prompt-engineering-learning-hub/PRD.md

 ## Component Selection

 - **Components**:
+  - `Dialog` for authentication modal with tabs for sign-in/sign-up
+  - `Tabs` for switching between sign-in and sign-up within auth modal
+  - `Avatar` for user profile display in header menu
+  - `DropdownMenu` for user account menu with sign-out option
+  - `Alert` for authentication error messages
   - `Tabs` for switching between lessons, practice, and notes sections
   - `Card` for lesson containers and exercise blocks with subtle shadows
   - `Progress` bar for overall learning completion with coral accent fill